Where to go next after Bada

 IMG_20181123_201035-01.jpeg

-Maybe, there are some moment that we can’t recreate.
+Maybe there are some moments that we can’t recreate.
 Maybe Eminem was right in Love the way you lie: next time, there will be no next time.
 Adulting is inevitable.
 But as long as we know that the truest version of friendship rests in the maps of our hearts, we will always find each other.
 Someday, soon.
 Either in the mountains.
-Or in some restaurant.
+Or in some restaurants.
 Or on those group chats.

 IMG_20181123_205924-01.jpeg